jemmy512/software-engineer/DesignPattern/README.md

 2. Simple factory vs factory method:
  * If the Object creation is complex, use factory meothod, encapsulate the complexity into each subfactory; otherwise, use simple factory.

+## Factory Method

+1. Intent
+    * Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+## Abstract Factory
+1. Intent
+    * Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## Builder
 1. Usage:
     1. There are many paramters in the contrcutor.
 Some are mandatory, some are optional.
 It's error-prone to use the constructor with many parameters.